 Now Roth IRAs have higher limits too and new opportunities for conversions from Traditional IRAs.
 Roth contributions are not tax-deductible, but your earnings grow tax-deferred and are withdrawn TAX FREE after five years and attainment of age 59 1/2.
 Also, you can always withdraw your principal contributions tax-free and IRS penalty-free for any reason.
 Unlike a Traditional IRA, a Roth IRA allows contributions after age 70 1/2 for working individuals with no mandatory distribution requirements.

-New regulations have relaxed many of the restrictions for non spouse beneficiaries to transfer and rollover retirement funds to an inheirted/beneficiary IRA.
+New regulations have relaxed many of the restrictions for non spouse beneficiaries to transfer and rollover retirement funds to an inherited/beneficiary IRA.
 Keeping these assets tax sheltered should be top priority for any spouse or non spouse beneficiary.
+Make sure you are working with a bank that understands all the intricacies of inherited IRAs.